roryl/future.lucee/README.md

 ##Why to Use
 A future is useful in the scenario where you have a background task that you want to execute, but will need the result of the task at some point during the request.
 For example, say you have to make an HTTP request to a third party resouce to get some data, and do some local querying for other data, and then when these are both complete, output them to the browser.

 You don't need to use a future when you do not care about the result of the task.
 In this case, a simple thread {} will suffice.

+##Thread Saftey
+The closure passed to the future contains references to the scopes of where it was created.
+Be careful about race conditions when accessing the variables scope or global scope.
+You should `var` any local variables inside the closure to ensure no race conditions with the calling page.

 ##Limitations
 Future makes use of the Lucee thread tag which cannot support nested threads.
 Therefore any code blocks passed to future will error with `"could not create a thread within a child thread"` if there was a nested future.
 If you need to do further parallel processing within the executing code, make use of one of Lucee's parallel functions: map(), each(), every(), reduce(), some(), filter()